Jadon Sancho makes history with England double against Kosovo | Goal.com

 For Sterling, it was his eighth goal in his last eight appearances for England, as the Man City man continues his red-hot scoring form.

-As the first half drew to a close it was time for Sancho to take over, with the Borussia Dortmund star scoring in the 44th and then the 46th minute for his first two senior goals with England.
+As the first half drew to a close it was time for Sancho to take over, with the Borussia Dortmund star scoring in the 44th minute and then two minutes later for his first two senior goals with England.

 The 19-year-old reached the feat in his eighth cap, having made his senior debut in October 2018 against Croatia.